brandb909/sdt/index.md

 ## WHAT WE OFFER

-OVER THREE DECADES OF TELEMANAGEMENT EXPERIENCE
+**OVER THREE DECADES OF TELECOMMUNICATION  EXPERIENCE**

-Innovative approaches to Telemanagement Reporting have replicated in our DNA for over 30 years.
+Innovative approaches to telecom management reporting have replicated in our DNA for over 30 years.
 Our core expertise in software, hardware, and network design have enabled SDT to tackle demanding challenges for our Fortune 1000 clients.
 As our cutting-edge features mature they are incorporated into our off the shelf Award Winning Apogee Product Suite.

 ## SATISFACTION